 Er… no. If anything, it’s an anti-cult.
 Cults enforce dogmatic, unchallengable beliefs whereas sentientism is committed to using evidence and reason to form probabilistic, provisional beliefs that are always open to new evidence and critical thinking.
 Cult organisations are autocratic in nature with strict organisational boundaries and penalties for leaving.
 Large, old or socially accepted cults are often called religions – although some religions don’t have cult characteristics.
 In contrast, Sentientism is a worldview, not an organisation.
 There is nothing to join or leave.
 If you’re committed to evidence, reason and grant moral consideration to all sentient beings – you’re a sentientist.
 If you’re not, you’re not.
 People can join our various online communities – but those are open to anyone interested, not just sentientists.

 The naturalistic and moral roots of sentientism pre-date humanity.
 Even the earliest life-forms used rudimental forms of evidence and reason in engaging with the world – finding energy and avoiding threats.
 Later, they evolved to be able to form internal models of the world and themselves.
-That capability helped them to survive, reproduce and evolve further.
+That capability helped them to learn, survive, reproduce and evolve further.
 A basic co-operative morality of sorts also evolved at a very early stage as entities that worked collaboratively at various levels of organisation were successful in surviving, reproducing then evolving further.
 More advanced compassionate morality developed in early animals – through reciprocity and kin / group relationships.

 Within human thought, naturalistic and sentiocentric philosophies have deep roots in many regions and cultures – largely pre-dating modern religious and influencing some of them.
+These themes can be found in African, Asian and ancient Greek thinking, for example.
+Some of these historic figures can be found on our “Suspected Sentientists” page, alongside more modern rational, compassionate people.

 Having compassion for a being doesn’t mean we condone its actions.
 It also doesn’t mean we can’t constrain, harm or even kill them if doing so has a sufficiently strong moral justification.